-In particular, the Central Bank implements its monetary policy by managing money market interest rates, primarily by determining its own interest rates, which then affect other interest rates.
+The Central Bank implements its monetary policy mainly by applying interest rates with the objective of affecting short-term money market rates, which in turn affect other market interest rates.
 Yields in the money market also have a strong impact on currency flows and thereby on the exchange rate, and in the long run on domestic demand.
 Transactions between financial institutions and the Central Bank are subject to the Rules on Central Bank of Iceland Facilities for Financial Undertakings, no. 553 of 26 June 2009.